What do Giraffes Eat?

 This means they can’t just bend their long necks down to get a drink, they have to splay out their front legs and stoop to get their heads that low.
 Giraffes are usually safe from predators, but having their head at a level vulnerable to crocodiles and lions can be dangerous.
 Because of this, they usually drink in small groups, with one bending down for water while the rest keep guard.
 They take turns and then wait another few days before drinking again.
 In a safe environment like a zoo, giraffes drink up to 10 gallons of water per day.
 Their reliance on water is the only chink in their armor, a testament to the magnificent evolutionary oddity that is the giraffe.

-Also Check Out → Firefly Facts for Kids
+Also Check Out → What do Reptiles Eat?

 Leave a Comment